-Malahide Golf Club Volunteer/Coach Application Previous work/voluntary experience/relevant Form for Those with Access to Children qualifications (All information received in this form will be treated confidentially) Position Applied For: Full Name: Do you agree to abide by Malahide Golf Club Safeguarding Policy and Code of Conduct?
-Current Address: Yes No Have you ever been asked to leave a sporting organisation in the past? (if you have answered yes we will contact you Date of Birth: in confidence) Yes No Telephone Number: Email Address: \\\\\ Any other relevant information?
-Please supply the names of two responsible people whom we can contact and who from personal knowledge are willing to endorse your application.
-If you have had a previous involvement in a sports club one of these names should be that of an administrator / leader in your last club / place of involvement.
-Name: Address: Email: Position: Address: Email: \\\\ Position \\\\\
+Form for Those with Access to Children qualifications (All information received in this form will be treated confidentially) Position Applied For: Full Name: Do you agree to abide by Malahide Golf Club Current Address: Safeguarding Policy and Code of Conduct?
+Yes No Date of Birth: Have you ever been asked to leave a sporting organisation in the past? (if you have answered yes we will contact you in confidence) Telephone Number: Yes No

+Email Address: